Axia-Tech/AXIA-wiki/docs/general/axialunar/axialunar-claims.md

 #### Verifying your Claim

-After you make an on-chain claim for LUNAR, your balance should be updated on AXIASolar-JS Apps immediately.
+After you make an on-chain claim for LUNAR, your balance should be updated on AXIACoin-JS Apps immediately.

 Having trouble?
 Send an email to [support@axiacoin.network](mailto:support@axiacoin.network).